cieloaloy/cse15l-lab-reports/lab4.md

 ## Step 1: Log into ieng6

-To log into the ieng6 machine remotely I typed `ssh cs15lwi23acc@ieng6.ucsd.edu <Enter>`
+To log into the ieng6 machine remotely I typed `ssh cs15lwi23acc@ieng6.ucsd.edu <Enter>` into the terminal.

 ![Screenshot_20230226_073628](https://user-images.githubusercontent.com/122492228/221473541-88a76a36-87c3-4012-b605-39ba34133417.png)